arsahasr/Data-Science-Projects/README.md

 # projects
-Class Final Projects from July 2023 to June 2024
+Final Projects from July 2023 to June 2024